-Many in this field tend to focus on opportunities in emerging Asia, often along with Latin America and Eastern Europe.
+Many in this investment field tend to focus on opportunities in emerging Asia, Latin America, and Eastern European markets.
 But one continent usually gets left out, and that’s Africa.

-Following China’s lead, countries like India, Turkey and Russia, along with much of the Western world are also stepping up their investment efforts on the continent.
+Following China’s lead, countries like The United Arab Emirates and Russia, along with much of the Western world, are also stepping up their investment efforts on the continent.
 The United States, for example, has doubled bilateral trade with sub-Saharan Africa since 2001.

-Many businesses and investors are still relatively unaware of the opportunity in Africa and, as the continent is still a fairly small economy, fragmented into almost fifty countries, it’s difficult to find good information.
-However, over the past couple of decades, several African countries have undergone economic reforms and have become much better places to do business than much of the world.
+Many businesses and investors are still relatively unaware of the opportunity in Africa.
+The continent is still a fairly small economy, fragmented into more than fifty countries, so it’s difficult to find good information.
+However, over the past few decades, several African countries have undergone economic reforms and become much better places to do business.

-As with all frontier markets, there are risks of investing in Africa due to corruption and lack of transparency, but if you’re willing to deal with the risks or do the homework to avoid them, the returns will be much greater than anywhere in the developed world.
-In the first decade of this century, African countries delivered 14% yearly returns on investment, a high number for even emerging markets; and 9 of the 15 fastest growing countries in the world are in Africa.
+As with all frontier markets, investing in Africa has risks due to corruption and lack of transparency.
+However, if you’re willing to deal with the risks or do the homework to avoid them, the returns will be much greater than anywhere in the developed world.

 The continent is rich in farmland and natural resources, and as the world’s population continues to grow, these resources will become more and more valuable.
 As Africa grows, its countries will need everything from telecommunication and transportation services to convenience products for a growing middle class.